 Other obsessions can be understood as feelings that are somewhere between physical and emotional.
 For example, the feeling that leads some OCD sufferers to want to clean or organize something is typically not a thought so much as a discomfort.

 Compulsions refer to specific behaviors that serve to reduce anxiety or an uncomfortable feeling for someone with OCD.
-Checking, cleaning, counting and reviewing are common compulsions, but there are many other types.
+Checking, cleaning, counting, and reviewing are common compulsions, but there are many other types.
 Many compulsions are observable, such as washing your hands or unlocking and re-locking a door to make sure it’s secure.
+Another compulsion, less common, is confessing things to loved ones that feel like moral violations.

 Many compulsions are not observable — they are mental.
 Examples of mental compulsions include mental review, counting, repeating a word, reassuring oneself, or mentally “undoing” something in your mind.
 An example of mental review would be someone who feels uncomfortable going to sleep at night before they have reviewed a conversation they had earlier to make sure they didn’t say anything inappropriate.
 Mental compulsions can be very complex.